TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 * There is an error accessing or reading from the file
 * The variable runs out of space to accept new data

-In the case of an file read error, the script will not terminate but the system variable NReads will be set to a negative.
+In the case of a file read error, the script will not terminate but the system variable NReads will be set to a negative.
 So the programmer should check the value of NReads after each call to fset_var for good defensive programming.
 Here are the meanings of the value of NReads after a call to the fset_var command:

 -1 = access denied (fopen failed).